 By Cheryl Farrell, Morningside UCC

 Tell your story—that’s my mantra and prayer.
-The blessing to share all sides of who we are is a path to anti-racism.
+Sharing all sides of who we are is a path to anti-racism.
 When we know each other beyond skin color, age, and zip code, we are more likely to show empathy and care.
 Southern California Nevada Conference (SCNC) Conversations on Race reminds us that we have more in common that we are unalike.

-As a Black woman of a certain age, I thought others would know the plight of walking or jogging in places where you are “foreign” to a neighborhood.
+As a Black woman of a certain age, I am surprised by how few people know the plight of walking, jogging, or just being in places where you are “foreign” to a neighborhood.
 How would they know?
-Sadly, it took the loss of Black lives from systemic racism to enable conversations to inform and educate.
+Sadly, it took viral social media exposure of Black lives lost from systemic racism to enable conversations that inform and educate.

-Although the weekly gatherings have a Zoom host, the meeting facilitation is organic.
-We have ground rules for productive discourse, but there is purposeful intent to let the conversations go wherever attendees want them to go.
-That freedom can be frustrating for some people, but it is worth the struggle.
+Although the weekly Conversations on Race gatherings have a Zoom host, the meeting facilitation has been organic.
+We have ground rules for productive discourse, but it is purposeful to let conversations go wherever attendees want them to go.
+At times, that freedom was frustrating for me.

+The struggle remains real, but not hopeless.
 I wholeheartedly invite others to join Conversations on Race.
 The more perspectives, the better.
-We are in it together.
+We are in this together.

 Cheryl Farrell is a corporate communications consultant and performance storyteller in Southern California.
 She is a member of Morningside UCC and an active participant in the SCNC's Conversations on Racism.
 Cheryl has a master's degree in communication management from USC and a bachelor's degree in economics from UCLA.
 She has been married for 35 years and has two adult children